openmatching/frost-custody/bitcoin/multisig-signer/README.md

 **Use UUIDs for passphrases (NOT sequential IDs!)**

-See [../cex-client/README.md](../cex-client/README.md) for CEX integration.
+See [../../client/README.md](../../client/README.md) for client integration.